 This is the Annual Ball of the Club, which is held in Glasgow towards the end of February.
 The evening begins with a Grand March, led by piping members of the Club.
 In addition to Scottish country dancing the Club Piper plays a selection of light music, as does the Club Band.

 This takes the form of an informal dinner, with piping and other Highland entertainment, to which partners and other guests are invited.
 It is usually towards the end of April, away from Glasgow.
 In past years the event has been held in Dunvegan in Skye, Blair Atholl, Nethybridge, Birnam, Tarbert in Argyll, St. Fillans and Inveraray.
 The Club’s Annual Golf Competition is held during the day of this event.

 This is held in March or April at The Glasgow Art Club, with a guest lecturer giving members a talk on a subject relevant to the aims of the Club.

 The Club organises a country dance practice evening shortly before the At Home, to enable members to brush up on some old favourites.

 Support to Other Organisations

 The Club supports other organisations with similar aims.
-For example, the Club has supported Highland Dancing by making regular modest donations to the Scottish Official Board of Highland Dancing, and has made donations to other institutions such as the College of Piping, the National Piping Centre and the Glasgow Gaelic School, as well as supporting individual students.
+For example, the Club has supported Highland Dancing by making regular modest donations to the Scottish Official Board of Highland Dancing, and has made donations to other institutions such as the National Piping Centre and the Glasgow Gaelic School, as well as supporting individual students.